Without a doubt, the most effective display ad strategy is to position your websites ads where visitors are most likely to see and engage with them.

 This sports news site inserts a text-based leaderboard ad unit between the feature image for an article and the actual text:

-For sites that make money primarily through CPC-based display ads, there are some relatively simple ways to improve performance.
-The sites above are good examples of properties designed to maximize visibility of their ads, which generally results in more clicks and more earnings.
+For websites that do make most of their revenue from display ads, there are some simple ways you can improve performance while staying within Google Guidelines.
+The sites above are good examples of properties designed to maximize visibility of their ads, which generally results in more clicks and more ways to earn more with AdSense.